zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

-* in this expression, the variables X and U are pre-defined references respectively on the current entity (on which the action is verified) and on the user who send the._cwuest
+* in this expression, the variables X and U are pre-defined references respectively on the current entity (on which the action is verified) and on the user who send the request

 * it is possible to use, in this expression, a special relation "has_<ACTION>_permission" where the subject is the user and the